JosephEoff/josepheoff.github.io/_posts/2019-10-05-Diode_Capacitors_Volts_Pt8.md

 ![D43 High voltage supply - redrawn.](/assets/voltage_multiplier/D43-PowerSupply_new.png)

-The K8/50 designation on the diodes refers to a stack of [50 selenium disk rectifiers in a tube ot make a high voltage diode.](/assets/voltage_multiplier/K8-50datasheet.pdf)  (Datasheet found on the ["Vintage Radio" forum.](https://www.vintage-radio.net/forum/showthread.php?t=34738))  The K8/50 has a peak inverse voltage of 3400V - and the voltage for a single stage Cockcroft-Walton multiplier with an input of 1200VAC is 3394VDC.
+The K8/50 designation on the diodes refers to a stack of [50 selenium disk rectifiers in a tube to make a high voltage diode.](/assets/voltage_multiplier/K8-50datasheet.pdf)  (Datasheet found on the ["Vintage Radio" forum.](https://www.vintage-radio.net/forum/showthread.php?t=34738))  The K8/50 has a peak inverse voltage of 3400V - and the voltage for a single stage Cockcroft-Walton multiplier with an input of 1200VAC is 3394VDC.
 I guess that finally explains what part caused the explosion.
 A diode died from a slight voltage hiccup and took the capacitor with it, and killed the other diode while it was at it.

 Given that [the forward voltage of a single selenium rectifier is 1V,](https://en.wikipedia.org/wiki/Selenium_rectifier#Properties) and that there's two stacks of 50 involved, the actual output voltage of the D43 high voltage section would be closer to 3294VDC (theoretical maximum less the forward voltage of the diodes.)
 Add a bit of a load, and the stated 3.2kVDC in the original schematic looks about right.